gregcaporaso/microbiogeo/doc/notes/progress_report_1.rst

 as input and compute the correlation between the first two matrices.
 Negative control tests were performed using three Unifrac distance matrices with shuffled labels.
-For the 88 soils study, we created a second distance matrix containing differences in PH and used this as a positive control.
+For the 88 soils study, we created a second distance matrix containing differences in pH and used this as a positive control.
 We used a distance matrix containing differences in latitude for an additional negative control test.
 For the keyboard study, we filtered the original Unifrac distance matrix to include only samples taken from keys, and then we created a second distance matrix of